Core Concepts

 Members: [alice@example.com, bob@example.com]

-- Client ID - Public identifier
+- Client ID — public identifier

-- Redirect URIs - Allowed callback URLs
+- Redirect URIs — the callback URLs OAuth is allowed to redirect to

-Application Types
+Application types

-| Type | Grant Types | Use Case |
+| Type | Grant types | Use case |

 |---|---|---|

-| Web Application | Authorization Code | Server-rendered web apps |
+| Web application | Authorization Code | Server-rendered web apps that can hold a client secret |

-| Single-Page App (SPA) | Authorization Code + PKCE | JavaScript frameworks (React, Vue, Angular) |
+| Single-page app (SPA) | Authorization Code + PKCE | JavaScript apps — React, Vue, Angular |

-| Native/Mobile App | Authorization Code + PKCE | iOS, Android apps |
+| Native / mobile app | Authorization Code + PKCE | iOS, Android, desktop apps |

-| Machine-to-Machine | Client Credentials | Backend services, APIs, cron jobs |
+| Machine-to-machine | Client Credentials | Backend services, cron jobs, integrations |

-| CLI/IoT Device | Device Authorization | Command-line tools, smart TVs |
+| CLI / IoT device | Device Authorization (RFC 8628) | Command-line tools, smart TVs, input-constrained devices |

-| SAML Application | SAML 2.0 Assertion | Enterprise SSO integration |
+| SAML application | SAML 2.0 Assertion | Enterprise SSO to third-party SaaS |

-| Scope | Claims Returned |
+| Scope | Claims returned |

 |---|---|

-openid | Subject identifier (sub) |
+openid | Subject identifier (sub) — required for any OIDC request |

 profile | Name, nickname, picture, etc. |